-Carlos Antonio Gimenez proudly represents the people of Florida’s 28th congressional district, encompassing all of Monroe County and the southwest portion of Miami-Dade County.
+Carlos Antonio Gimenez proudly represents the people of Florida’s 28th Congressional district, encompassing all of Monroe County and the southwest portion of Miami-Dade County.

 First elected to Congress in 2020, he serves on the House Armed Services Committee, the Homeland Security Committee, and the House Select Committee on Strategic Competition between the US & the Chinese Communist Party.
-He is the first career firefighter to ever serve in Congress.
+He is the first career firefighter paramedic to ever serve in Congress.

 Carlos is a husband, father, grandfather, and a public servant who has dedicated his life to serving the Miami-Dade community.